jonmiles/bootstrap-datepaginator/README.md

 ## Options

+### dateFormat
+String.
+Default: 'YYYY-MM-DD'

+Sets the default date parsing format, used for all date based string parsing unless overridden.

+### dayFormat
+String.
+Default: 'ddd'

+Sets the default day parsing format, used for all day based string parsing unless overridden.

 ### endDate
-String, or Moment.
+Object.
 Default: End of time

 Sets the latest date that may be selected, all later dates will be disabled.

+Example

+	endDate: {
+		date: '2014-01-31',
+		format: 'YYYY-MM-DD'
+	}

 ### endDateFormat
-String.
-Default: 'YYYY-MM-DD'

-Sets the date format used when parsing string representations of endDate.
+Deprecated as of v1.2.0; use endDate.format instead.

 ### highlightSelectedDate
 Boolean.
 Default: true

 Whether or not to distinguish visually the selected date.

-###highlightToday
+### highlightToday
 Boolean.
 Default: true

 Whether or not to distinguish visually today's date.